m2osw/iplock/README.md

 Chain names include built-in chains (INPUT, OUTPUT, etc.) and user defined chains.
 User defined chains do not need to be pre-defined.
-The tool will automatically create them as required.
+The tool will automatically create them as required and apply defaults as defined in each `chain::...` variable.

+Default: none, this is a required parameter, you need to have at least one chain to which the rule applies.

 ### `rule::<name>::interfaces`

 This parameter defines the list of interfaces that the rule applies to.

+Default: none, which means the rule applies to all interfaces.

 ### `rule::<name>::sources`

 This parameter defines a list of IP addresses or domain names to use to filter the incoming network traffic.

-By default, no source is checked and the rule is accepted whatever the source is.
+Default: no source is checked and the rule is accepted whatever the source is.

 ### `rule::<name>::except_sources`